-- Normally no. Equipment, such as a computer or educational supplies that are not required course items, are not deductible expenses.
+- Normally no, equipment, such as a computer or educational supplies that are not required course items, is not deductible expenses.
 If it is required for everyone in a particular class or major, then the expense would be deductible.

 - No. Only those students who had bona fide scholarships or fellowships (no work was required as a condition of receiving the award) may deduct expenses paid for tuition, books and fees up to the amount of the scholarship/fellowship.

 - Can students and scholars claim itemized deductions?